-This document provides instructions to agencies for the submission of eligible capital budget requests for inclusion in the Governor's proposed amendments to the 2024-2026 biennial budget that will be submitted to the 2025 General Assembly.
+This document provides instructions to agencies for the submission of eligible capital budget requests for inclusion in the Governor's 2026 - 2028 biennial budget that will be submitted to the 2026 General Assembly.
 It also provides guidance for implementing the maintenance reserve program.

-Deadline: Agency submissions are due to the Department of Planning and Budget by August 26, 2024.
+Deadline: Agency submissions are due to the Department of Planning and Budget by July 28, 2025.